 Bust the heels and shirt collars out for Dins Santi Taura.

-Dins Santi Taura is the hotel’s formal, fine-dining option, with a duo of tasting menus and wine pairings that both champion heavenly homegrown produce (this restaurant is for over-14s).
-Tannur is named for the Arabic clay oven that was discovered during excavations as the hotel was being built.
-If you’re staying over a weekend between September and March, don’t miss the elaborate Sunday brunch.
+Dins Santi Taura is the hotel’s formal, fine-dining option, with a duo of tasting menus and wine pairings that both champion heavenly homegrown produce (this restaurant is for over-14s), plus Chef Santi Taura will explain the menu to you himself.
+Restaurant El Llorenç sits on the fourth-floor terrace and serves an array of seasonal meals including pan-fried artichokes and an aromatic Menorcan red beef sirloin.
 Breakfast includes the regulars (granola, eggs, porridge) along with a ‘Mallorcan corner’, with things like smoked sardines, traditional rye bread and vegetable flatbread.

-There are two: one at Tannur and the cocktail bar up on the roof; mini Smiths are welcome at both.
-The latter has thatched parasols, Balinese beds with Arabic screens and sunloungers around the pool.
+There's a cocktail bar up on the roof – where mini Smiths are also welcome – with thatched parasols, Balinese beds with Arabic screens and sunloungers around the pool.
 Snacks are served from 11am until 11pm in the summer, and until 6pm in winter.

-Breakfast is served in Tannur between 8am and 11am; lunch is 1pm to 3pm; dinner is 7pm to 10.30pm; snacks are served all day until 11pm.
+Breakfast is served between 8am and 11am; lunch is 1pm to 3pm; dinner is 7.30pm to 9.30pm; snacks are served all day until 11pm.
 Dins Santi Taura is open Wednesday to Saturday, with sittings at 8pm and 9pm; it serves lunch on Friday and Saturday.

 You’ll find El Llorenç Parc de la Mar in the Mallorcan capital, Palma.